Orbitroll/MoshePizza/README.md

 # MoshePizza

-Flask application for ordering pizzas, managing dine‑in tables, and generating/sending invoices.
+Flask application for ordering pizzas, managing dine-in tables, and generating/sending invoices.
 It ships with a modern UI (Jinja2 templates + static assets), admin utilities, and a SQLite database for recorded invoices.

-Status: Work‑in‑progress.
+Status: Work-in-progress.
 This README reflects the current working codepaths and how to run them locally.

 ---